reidmit/website/content/about/index.md

 Prior to entering the real world, I grew up in a suburb of New York and went to school at Pomona College, where I majored in computer science and media studies.

 I currently work at Pivotal Software, where I'm helping to build [Cloud Foundry](https://www.cloudfoundry.org/).
-Before that, I worked at Microsoft.
+Before that, I worked on data migration tools at Microsoft.

 If you'd like to get in touch, feel free to reach out on [Twitter](https://twitter.com/reidmit) or [LinkedIn](https://linkedin.com/in/reidmitchell)!